 The blessed seed has a different content of volatile black seed oil depending on the hybrid of seed and the area that it is grown.
 In analysis the blessed seed oil may have a content between 0 to 4.6% of volatile oil.

-While black seed oil has been used for nearly 4000 years it is only in the last century that mankind has been able to study how it works.
+While nigella sativa oil has been used for nearly 4000 years it is only in the last century that mankind has been able to study how it works.

 During the last twenty years (1992-2012) there has been extensive study on the pharmacological actions of the blessed seed.

 A great deal of the studies dealt with the volatile black seed oil and its major constituents.
 These studies revealed a multi-range of actions that covered almost all known ailments of man in the various body systems.